Memory Care vs. Home Care for Dementia: What’s the Difference?

 Memory care therapies and activities for dementia patients

-Memory care providers offer activities and therapies designed for residents with all stages of dementia.
+Dementia care communities offer memory care activities and therapies designed for residents with all levels of dementia–a major benefit of memory care over care at home.
 These structured programs often require specially trained staff and aim to reduce cognitive decline, promote positive reminiscence, and comfort residents:

 Design features for memory care facilities

 Innovative design elements and relaxing spaces in dementia care communities can help ease anxiety and agitation common in people with dementia.
 Some of these unique features include:

 Memory boxes on residents’ doors, as familiar objects can guide seniors and reduce anxiety from an inability to read or recall room numbers

 Color-coded or texture-coded walls to help those with memory loss navigate

 Soft corners or circular hallways to allow continuous dementia wandering and prevent residents from feeling trapped